-Subject for Review Indicate whether review was undertaken by Director / Committee of the Board / Any other Committee P 1 P 2 P 3 P 4 P 5 P 6 Ρ7 P 8 P 9 Performance against above policies and follow up action Y Y Y Y Y Y Y Y Y Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances P 1 P 2 P 3 P 4 P 5 P 6 Р7 P 8 P 9 Frequency (Annually / Half yearly / Quarterly / Any other - please specify) The Board of Directors and respective Committees of the Company review the policies periodically or on a need basis.
-During this assessment, the efficacy of the policies is reviewed and necessary changes to the policies and procedures are implemented.
+Subject for Review Indicate whether review was undertaken by Director / Committee of the Board / Any other Committee P 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 P 9 Performance against above policies and follow up action Υ Υ Υ Υ Y Y Υ Υ Υ Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances The Company operates in an environment where it follows the requirement of applicable laws / rules / regulations.
+In the event of any material non-compliance, the Board of Directors of the Company are notified on immediate basis.
+P 1 P 2 Р3 P 4 P 5 P 6 P 7 P 8 P 9 Frequency (Annually / Half yearly / Quarterly / Any other - please specify) The Board of Directors and respective Committees of the Company ng this